If we lose our history, we lose our sense of who we are

 Your gift of $1,000 or more will transform you into a Lake Oswego Preservation Society History Hero.
 No phone booth required!

-On April 8, 2017 from 11:00 to 4:00, the Society will open the doors of Lake Oswego’s newest museum in the City-owned Iron Worker’s Cottage located at 40 Wilbur Street in the Old Town Neighborhood.
-To get the History Center and Museum visitor-ready, we are looking for help from our community.
-Although we will operate a City-owned facility, we will receive no funding from the City.
-We need to purchase everything to outfit the museum from the ground up and well as creating the first of our rotating exhibits.
+On April 8, 2017, the Society opened the doors of Lake Oswego’s newest museum in the City-owned Iron Worker’s Cottage located at 40 Wilbur Street in the Old Town Neighborhood.
+To fund the ongoing work of the History Center and Museum, such as creating rotating exhibits, we are looking for help from our community.
+Although we operate a City-owned facility, we receive no funding from the City.

-The first exhibit is entitled: Oregon’s Iron Jubilee 1867 – 2017: Celebrating the First Iron Furnace on the Pacific Coast.
-It will showcase the 19th century industry, which transformed the small village of Oswego into a bustling, iron manufacturing company town and it will feature artifacts that have never before been on public display.
+The first exhibit entitled: Oregon’s Iron Jubilee 1867 – 2017: Celebrating the First Iron Furnace on the Pacific Coast showcases the 19th century industry, which transformed the small village of Oswego into a bustling, iron manufacturing company town and it features artifacts that have never before been on public display.
 This well-curated exhibit, and the ones to follow, will entice students, residents, and out-of-town visitors.

-The History Center and Museum will also include a gift shop of the Society’s unique, local history-related merchandise.
+The History Center and Museum also includes a gift shop of the Society’s unique, local history-related merchandise.
 All proceeds from these sales relate to and further our mission: To support Lake Oswego’s historic fabric through advocacy and education.

-Every donor to our new History Center and Museum, at the $1,000 level or more, will be permanently honored on a plaque as a History Hero, you will receive an invitation to our VIP grand opening, and you will be given a special keepsake commemorating the occasion.
+Every donor to our new History Center and Museum, at the $1,000 level or more, will be permanently honored on a plaque as a History Hero and you will be given a special keepsake commemorating the occasion.
 Of course, donations of any amount are appreciated and they will make a difference.